drivedemon/docker-with-xdebug-pp/README.md

 # Note
 > If you need adapt to other project just make sure your `(container name / docker db config / env db config / mapping host / nginx config host)` correctly :)

+# Require for main-app / loan-beta
+> After finished setup project you need to update password to easier manually in `artisan tinker` if concern just ask someone for that command ;)